 Through those tests, I was able to increase my website earnings at the time (which was only one website) by about 30%.
 Now I use these same methods across my whole portfolio of about eight different websites, and I make over $25,000 of revenue every single month.

-This post is my attempt to explain the 10 different things that I do to increase my earnings on Google AdSensem including exploring the various Adsense alternative networks out there.
+This post will explain the 10 things I do to increase my earnings on Google AdSensem including exploring the various Adsense alternative networks out there.

 WATCH THIS BLOG POST IN VIDEO FORMAT